 Systems thinking is a way of viewing the world, not in discrete parts but as systems of relationships.
 It focuses on interactions, on links between parts or subsystems.
-Systems thinking By the time a project designer has demonstrated impact and relevance to funders, managed risks, and navigated internal political conflicts, she may have little energy left for embracing complexity.
-Systems thinking does not in itself solve problems.
-It is, rather, a tool that informs strategy. is a mental model.
+Systems thinking is a mental model.
 By mental model we mean an approximation of reality, or lens that we use to interpret what we encounter.
-Words, labels, maps, and mathematical formulas are all mental models.20
+Words, labels, maps, and mathematical formulas are all mental models.